by Matt Slick

 Are the Harry Potter books sinister attempts to undermine Christian values and replace them with the evil teachings of witchcraft and sorcery?
 No. Should Christians seek to have the books banned?
 No. Are they fun to read?
 Yes.
 This isn't a proclamation of fear or intolerance.
 As a Christian, and from a biblical perspective, I believe the Harry Potter books to be harmful spiritually.
 Right or wrong, that is my opinion.

 ------------------ Emails from Readers -----------------

-Most of what you say regarding the above books is very true, but may I disagree with the last paragraph in your review.
+Most of what you say with regard to the above books is very true but may I disagree with the last paragraph in your review.

-I read the first three books one after the other when they were published, and it looked like my grandchildren would receive them for Christmas.
-Upon finishing the first one, I had almost begun to wonder if the reports I had heard were really true.
-Maybe I had just over reacted.
-There was nothing in the book that I had read before, and it was no worse then dozens of other books already on the market.
+I read the first three books one after the other when they were published and it looked like my grandchildren would receive them for Christmas.
+Upon finishing the first one I had almost begun to wonder if the reports I had heard were really true.
+Maybe I had just overreacted.
+There was nothing in the book that I had read before and it was no worse than dozens of other books already on the market.
 But after I had finished all the three books that were available at the time, a very different picture began to emerge.
-Each book takes you deeper into the world of the occult until it is possible, for one who is not on their guard, to have their values and their understanding of what is "good or "bad" changed and not be even aware of it.
+Each book takes you deeper into the world of the occult until it is possible, for one who is not on their guard, to have their values and their understanding of what is " good or " bad " changed and not be even aware of it.